Kagashino/terraform-tencentcloud-vpc/README.md

 ## terraform-tencentcloud-vpc

-A terraform module used to create TencentCloud VPC, subnet and route entry.
+A terraform module used for create TencentCloud VPC, subnet and route entry.

 The following resources are included.